Avebury, St James Church

 - Norman south doorway

-I've been to St James 3 or 4 times, and I'm always struck by the sense of age and history I get.
-Even in a place like Avebury, with its constant reminders of Britain's ancient history, this wonderful church has something special about it.
+I've been to St James many times, and I'm always struck by the sense of age and history I get.
+Even in a place like Avebury, with its constant reminders of Britain's ancient history, this wonderful church has something special about it

 Address: Church Walk, Avebury, Wiltshire, England, SN8 1RG